 Taking extra care with babies and children is very important as their skin is sensitive – and repeated exposure to UVA and UVB rays could cause them health issues in later life.
 Use a sunscreen specially formulated for babies and toddlers that is kind to their skin while offering an SPF of 50+.
-This Sun & Wind Balm from Toddle ticks all the boxes and also has skin-nourishing ingredients such as vitamins B3 and B5 and lemon oil.
+This La Roche-Posay Anthelios Dermo-Baby Sun Cream from Boots ticks all the boxes is also enriched with naturally derived shea butter.

 It’s advisable to keep babies out of strong sunlight and ensure there is plenty of shade for children who are playing in the sun.
 Keep them covered up with a rash vest that offers SPF 50+ protection so they can enjoy the summer sun safely.
 Check out this toddler’s sunsuit that offers a protective layer that blocks out over 99% of the sun’s harmful rays.

 These days you don’t have to spend a fortune to get the best sun protection for your family.
 ASDA offer an own-brand formula with an SPF of 50 and a 5-star UVA rating for just £4.

 If you find a lotion or cream too heavy on your skin, opt for a sunscreen spray that feels lighter when applied – yet still offers the same high levels of protection.